Meet the Team

 Musa Chamane

-Waste Campaign Manager
+Waste Senior Campaign Manager

 He is the Waste Campaign Manager and has been instrumental in the formation of South African Waste Pickers Association, which is a growing movement that unites waste pickers from throughout South Africa.
 Prior to joining groundWork, he worked with environmental consultants and spent some time teaching.
 Musa has a Bachelor of Social Science Honours Degree, majoring in Environmental Sciences, Policy and Development from University of KwaZulu Natal and holds a Project Management Diploma from Varsity College.